-Traveling east from Panama City, Apalachicola's turn-of-the-century Victorian hotels, docks lined with shrimp and oyster boats and quaint downtown harkens back to an earlier age.
-Originally a cotton town, the rich estuary formed by the fresh waters of the Apalachicola River and the Gulf of Mexico are home to the world's best oysters.
+Traveling east from Panama City, Apalachicola's turn-of-the-century Victorian hotels, docks lined with fishing boats and quaint downtown harkens back to an earlier age.
+Originally a cotton town, the rich estuary formed by the fresh waters of the Apalachicola River and the Gulf of Mexico are home to a world of seafood.

 The Intracoastal heads inland here, through the mouth of the Apalachicola River, intersecting with the Jackson River and Lake Wimico on its way to Panama City.
 Third generation fishermen can guide you to trout, redfish and pompano on the oyster bars that dot the Apalachicola Bay, or near St. Vincent Island, an uninhabited 12,490-acre barrier island and national wildlife refuge.
 On the same day it's possible to run up river to Lake Wimico and fish for the largemouth bass for which the lake is famous.